The Velvet Underground: Year on the road and the "lost" fourth album (1969)

 The Velvet Underground spent much of 1969 on the road both in the US and Canada, and not making much headway commercially.
 Despite these commercial setbacks, the band focused on performing live shows on the road, playing both re-worked songs from their past albums, and debuting new songs that would find their way onto the Loaded album, such as "New Age", "Rock and Roll", and "Sweet Jane".
 While the band continued to do extended improvisations in their live shows, by 1969 they were focusing on tight live performances, and several of the live shows the band played during this period would end up released as live albums many years later.
-The live album 1969: The Velvet Underground Live (with Reed, Yule, Morrison and Tucker) was recorded in October 1969 but not released until 1974, on Mercury Records, at the urging of rock critic Paul Nelson, who worked in A&R for Mercury at the time.
+The live album 1969: The Velvet Underground Live (with Reed, Yule, Morrison and Tucker) was recorded in October and November 1969 but not released until 1974, on Mercury Records, at the urging of rock critic Paul Nelson, who worked in A&R for Mercury at the time.
 Nelson asked singer-songwriter Elliott Murphy to write liner notes for the double album.
 In his notes, Murphy described a scene 100 years in the future, with a student taking a class on "classical rock'n'roll" and listening to the Velvet Underground.
 He wondered what the student would make of the music and concluded, "I wish it was a hundred years from today (I can't stand the suspense)".